jigneshmsapoliya/BookMyDoctor/README.md

 # BookMyDoctor
-BookMyDoctor is Website that provide services to book appointment to Doctors or particular hospitals by patients.
+BookMyDoctor is Website that provide services to book appointment to Doctors or particular hospitals.